ConSol-Monitoring/omd-labs-docker/README.md

 ## Ansible drop-ins
 ### Image, image, image, ...
 So, you want to test something specific in OMD and configure the site to your needs?
-Normally you would create a Dockerfile using the OMD labs orginal image (``FROM: ...``), and write an more or less lousy Shell script for the ``CMD/ENTRYPOINT`` to install software and do the configuration stuff.
+Normally you would create a Dockerfile using the OMD labs orginal image (``FROM: ...``), and write an more or less clean Shell script for the ``CMD/ENTRYPOINT`` to install software and do the configuration stuff.
 Of course, you will get a new image - all because of a handful of changes.

 ### Image, Ansible, Ansible, Ansible...